kleineOS/kernel/README.md

 OBJDUMP := env("OBJDUMP", "riscv64-linux-gnu-objdump")
 ```

+You also need:
+- Nightly rust toolchain with rust-src
+    - `rustup default nightly` or any other way you see fit
+    - `rustup component add rust-src --toolchain nightly`

 Once everything is set, you can run the `cargo run` command.
 This should fetch all the dependencies, compile the code and run a QEMU virtual machine to execute the kernel.
 You should see some logs from OpenSBI before the first line of code in our OS is executed.

 ```sh